I’ve been thinking a bit about how I consume from the web, to improve my digital health. Here’s some things I’ve done recently:

 I find RSS especially useful for following high-quality content creators that rarely post, something that’s difficult to keep track of otherwise.
 I tend not to subscribe to creators that post many times in a single day, as it clutters my feed quickly, which is overwhelming.
 I work around that by subscribing to email newsletters via RSS, good daily content creators will offer a weekly newsletter that offers a summary rather than a deluge.
 Feedbin allows you to signup using a special email address, which is a great feature.

-When I stumble on a good article I try and find out if the creator has an RSS feed, so that I read more of their work in future—lack of discovery is both a positive and negative part of RSS—it's also disappointing to find a content creator doesn't offer a feed at all.
+When I stumble on a good article I try and find their RSS feed so that I read more of their work in future, lack of discovery is both a positive and negative part of RSS, it’s also disappointing to find a content creator doesn’t offer a feed at all.
 After that you can forget about everything until that content creator posts again.
 The same goes for an interesting looking email newsletter.

 So now I find myself browsing less, and I get fewer emails, but I’m not missing out, my favourite content is ready for me to read whenever I feel like it.
 It’s a nice activity for a quick Coffee break.

-You can see a list of the content creators I subscribe to on the /feeds page, it pulls data directly from the Feedbin API, so it will always be up-to-date.
+You can see a list of the content creators I subscribe to on the blogroll page, it pulls data directly from the Feedbin API, so it will always be up-to-date.